imagej/imagej.github.io/_pages/Trainable_Segmentation_Plugin_Implementation.md

 The plugin's classifier is the [Fast Random Forest](http://code.google.com/p/fast-random-forest/) (FRF) algorithm, which is based on the (wait for it) [Random Forest](http://www.springerlink.com/content/u0p06167n6173512/) algorithm.
 The FRF algorithm is a re-implementation of the RF code as implemented in [Weka](http://www.cs.waikato.ac.nz/ml/weka/).

-The RF algorithm uses numerous (default 200) [classification trees](wikipedia_Decision_tree_learning "wikilink") (CTs) to 'vote' for which class a pixel, with its corresponding set of features, belongs to.
-The algorithm builds multiple trees from the same dataset by [bootstrapping](wikipedia_Bootstrapping_%28statistics%29 "wikilink") (sampling with replacement).
+The RF algorithm uses numerous (default 200) {% include wikipedia title='Decision tree learning' text='classification trees'%} (CTs) to 'vote' for which class a pixel, with its corresponding set of features, belongs to.
+The algorithm builds multiple trees from the same dataset by {% include wikipedia title='Bootstrapping %28statistics%29' text='bootstrapping'%} (sampling with replacement).

 Once the classifier is built from the user chosen pixels (with their associated feature data)/class assignments and the entire training image or a new image is staged for classification, each pixel is classified by all the trees and is assigned to the class with the highest 'vote.'